Editor’s note: This article has been updated in light of the UK-EU trade deal that was agreed at the end of 2020 and is now in place.

 - Northern Ireland VAT and customs after 1 January 2021

-Part 1: Importing from the EU to the UK once the Brexit transition period ends
+Part 1: Importing from the EU to the UK following Brexit (after 1 January 2021)

-Here’s what you need to know, or setup, before importing goods from the EU after the end of the transition period (1 January 2021).
+Here’s a high-level overview of what you need to know, or set up, before importing goods from the EU to the UK.

 Delaying customs import declarations for up to six months

-The exceptions are if the goods are controlled (such as alcohol, tobacco and hydrocarbon products), or if HMRC explicitly says you can’t use this scheme when you apply.
+The exceptions are if the goods are controlled (such as alcohol, tobacco and hydrocarbon products), or if HMRC explicitly says you can’t use vital elements of the scheme when you apply.
 This might be the case if your business has a poor record in other areas of compliance.

 There are a handful of qualifying factors for use of the system: